Women's football 'needs more support'

 "They give so many opportunities to go on coaching courses and to get qualifications and to promote the club within the community."

-But the FAW admitted there was more work to do and that it had been consulting with clubs over the last 10 months.
+But the FAW admitted there was more work to do and that it had been consulting with clubs over the past 10 months.

 "We've been working hard as an association to ensure that there are opportunities at all levels of the game and we've developed a new strategic plan which will be launched over the coming month or so," a spokesman said.